ankemt/MEAanalysis/README.md

 ## Getting started

 The MEAanalysis package is under active development.
+Currently, it can be used to create a tidy data object that aggregates data from baseline and exposure neural metrics files that are output files of the MEA device.

-### Create an inputfile with the experimental design
+### Step 1: create an inputfile with the experimental design

 This can be done with the following function: